 - induction motors

 - quartz watches

 - plugs, sockets, fuses, switches without active electronic circuits

 - passive antennas for the reception of radio and television broadcasting

-The products, which conformity with the requirements of TR CU 020/2011 has been confirmed, shall be marked with the EAC sign of the Customs Union.
-The placing on the market of products without corresponding marking can be punished with a fine or with a confiscation.
+The products that have been confirmed to conform with the requirements of TR CU 020/2011 are marked with the EAC sign of the customs union.
+Placing a product on the market without corresponding marking can be punished with a fine or confiscation.

 Period of validity of the EAC certificate